MicrosoftDocs/cpp-docs/docs/standard-library/directory-iterator-class.md

 ---
 # directory_iterator Class

 Describes an input iterator that sequences through the filenames in a directory.
-For an iterator X, the expression *X evaluates to an object of class directory_entry that wraps the filename and anything known about its status.
+For an iterator `X`, the expression `*X` evaluates to an object of class `directory_entry` that wraps the filename and anything known about its status.

-The class stores an object of type path, called `mydir` here for the purposes of exposition, which represents the name of the directory to be sequenced, and an object of type directory_entry called `myentry` here, which represents the current filename in the directory sequence.
-A default constructed object of type directory_entry has an empty `mydir` pathname and represents the end-of-sequence iterator.
+The class stores an object of type `path`, called `mydir` here for the purposes of exposition, which represents the name of the directory to be sequenced, and an object of type `directory_entry` called `myentry` here, which represents the current filename in the directory sequence.
+A default constructed object of type `directory_entry` has an empty `mydir` pathname and represents the end-of-sequence iterator.

-For example, given the directory abc with entries def and ghi, the code:
+For example, given the directory `abc` with entries `def` and `ghi`, the code:

 `for (directory_iterator next(path("abc")), end; next != end; ++next)     visit(next->path());`

-will call `visit` with the arguments path("abc/def") and path("abc/ghi").
+will call `visit` with the arguments `path("abc/def")` and `path("abc/ghi")`.

 For more information and code examples, see [File System Navigation (C++)](../standard-library/file-system-navigation.md).